Yahnich/yahnich.github.io/README.md

 - Gains Horn Toss: Tosses all enemies in front of Magnus into the air for 0.6.
 Upon landing, they take 1500/3000/4500/6000 damage and are stunned for 1.75s.
 - Reverse Polarity: Affected units lose 5/10/15 armor and 30/60/90 attack speed for 15 seconds.
 Can be alt-cast to push enemies away instead of pulling them in.

+## Void Spirit
+- Removed DOTA 2 Aghanim's Shard and Scepter effects
+- Replaced DOTA 2 facets with Immortal and Incomprehensible.
+- Replaced DOTA 2 talents.
+Each facet has unique talents.
+- Intrinsic Edge: No longer grants 25% bonus health regen, armor, magic resistance and mana regeneration from strength, agility and intelligence.
+Instead, Void Spirit gains 6% increased attributes.
+- Aether Remnant: No longer pulls enemies one at a time.
+Instead all units within the beam are Hypnotized by the Remnant, taking damage every 0.2 seconds until the max duration is reached.
+Total damage unchanged.
+- Resonant Pulse: Buff duration no longer ticks down while Banished or Invulnerable.
+- Astral Step: You can now detonate the Void Mark early by dealing damage with your abilities.
+When the Void Mark is detonated this way, the slow debuff is refreshed and its duration is increased by 60/100/140% (2/2.5/3 seconds, for a maximum total of up to 3.25/3.75/4.25 seconds).
+The Void Mark is applied before the attack's damage is dealt.

+## Void Spirit - Immortal
+- Intrinsic Edge: Void Spirit gains +4% increased strength.
+- Aether Remnant: When an enemy is no longer Hypnotized by Aether Remnant, they take an additional 500/1000/1500/2000 damage and are stunned for the time they were Hypnotized.
+- Dissimilate: Dissimilate Disarms enemies for 1.5/2/2.5/3 seconds upon phasing in.
+- Resonant Pulse: Resonant Pulse grants Universal Barrier instead of Physical Barrier
+- Astral Step: Astral Step's Void Mark mini-stuns when detonated and slows attack speed by 80/120/160.
+- Lv10 talents are: Resonant Pulse 1.5s Silence / Dissimilate Phased 10% Max Health Regeration (You regenerate up to 10% of your maximum health while Phased Out)
+- Lv15 talents are: Aether Remnant Cross-Watch (You send out 4 Aether Remnants, each being oriented orthoganally from the original.) / 2 Resonant Pulse Charges
+- Lv20 talents are: 25% Astral Step Lifesteal / Dissimilate Stuns
+- Lv25 talents are: Aether Remnants Dissimilate On Expire / Astral Step Activates Resonant Pulse

+## Void Spirit - Incomprehensible
+- Intrinsic Edge: Void Spirit gains +4% bonus agility and intelligence.
+- Aether Remnant: Aether Remnants attack targets with bonus damage tick instead.
+- Dissimilate: Dissimilate phase duration increased to 2/3/4/5, whenever you Phase Out, creates an Aether Remnant that lasts as long as you are Phased Out.
+- Resonant Pulse: Resonant Pulse's cooldown is reduced by 6 each time you cast another spell.
+- Astral Step: Void Mark debuff applies -2/4/6 armor.
+- Lv10 talents are: Resonant Pulse Attacks Enemies / Additional Aether Remnants Created By Dissimilate
+- Lv15 talents are: Aether Remnant 5s Target Reset (Enemies previously targeted by an Aether Remnant can be targeted again after 5 seconds) / +100 Attack Speed While Resonant Pulse Active
+- Lv20 talents are: 140% Astral Step Crit / Dissimilate Outer Ring
+- Lv25 talents are: First Aether Remnant Attack Applies Void Mark / Casting Astral Step Refreshes Dissimilate

 <div align="center">
   <h1>Bosses</h1>
 </div>